 However, I do not know how else to explain the severity of diabetes.
 It is deadly, and not easily fixed with the latest pop culture miracle diet.

-Diabetics need medical oversight, medical education about managing their disease, sometimes medication (in the case of Type 1, insulin) and regular medical check-ups.
+People with diabetes need medical oversight, medical education about managing their condition, sometimes medication (in the case of Type 1, insulin) and regular medical check-ups.

 The Most Important Medical Advice for Diabetes

 So please today I ask that you take the only medical advice I will ever give: seek out proper medical advice for diabetes.